ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Ablation Studies

 \paragraph{Skipping Evidence Pruning Hurts.}

-To quantify the impact of the Evidence Pruning Agent, we ablate it and re-evaluate ZARA across all eight benchmarks.
-Without pruning, ZARA’s average zero-shot accuracy drops from 81.6\% to 68.2\%.
-Figure~\ref{fig:prune} shows that our pruning agent typically narrows each query to 2–3 candidates per benchmark, with the easy level datasets yielding even smaller shortlists.
-Moreover, these pruned shortlists retain the correct class with an average upper-bound accuracy of 91.4\%, confirming that pruning effectively preserves high-quality candidates.
-This compact candidate set allows the LLM to extract finer-grained feature-importance knowledge for deeper analysis.
-In contrast, omitting pruning forces the LLM to reason over a much larger candidate pool, degrading focus and performance.
-However, even in this degraded setting, ZARA’s 68.2\% still outperforms every baseline.
+To quantify the role of the Evidence Pruning Agent, we ablate it across all eight benchmarks.
+Removing pruning causes a sharp drop in average accuracy in parameter-frozen settings, from 81.6\% to 68.2\%.
+Figure~\ref{fig:prune} shows that our pruning agent typically narrows each query to 2--3 candidates per benchmark, with the easy-level datasets yielding even smaller shortlists.
+Moreover, this aggressive reduction is achieved with minimal information loss, maintaining a 91.4\% upper-bound accuracy (ground-truth retention rate).
+By filtering out clearly mismatched activities early, the system allows the LLM to focus its reasoning capacity on distinguishing the remaining hard negatives using finer-grained evidence.
+In contrast, omitting pruning forces the LLM to reason over the full candidate pool, degrading focus and performance.
+Notably, even in the ablated setting, ZARA’s 68.2\% still outperforms every baseline.

 \paragraph{No Prior Knowledge Fails.}